 Choosing a treatment program outside of the community or even out of state can protect a person from these relapse opportunities.
 This then makes it easier for them to commit wholeheartedly to their recovery.

 Addiction Campuses is committed to providing its clients with compassionate, research-based care at several locations across the United States.
-Knowledgeable treatment specialists are standing by with more information and resources on drug and alcohol abuse and addiction.

 - National Institute on Drug Abuse—Wisconsin Opioid Summary: Opioid-Related Overdose Deaths